minprog/app-studio/info/10 Syllabus.md

 |  7 |  Wed  12-Dec |
 |  portfolio |  Mon  17-Dec |

 You must complete all projects to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.
 Also, no retakes are possible for any part of the course.
-You may re-take the course as a whole in a next semester.
+You may re-take the course as a whole in a later semester.

 ### Exercises